abyanmajid/notes/notes_self_study/devops/001-social-coding.md

 ## Working in small batches

 You should work in small batches (eg., using the single piece flow) so that you get a much quicker feedback loop which helps you identify any problems before you'd get too deep and waste time and resources.

+## Minimal viable product (MVP)

+1. MVP isn't "Phase 1" of a project, it's the minimal thing (an experiment) to test your value hypothesis and learn
+2. MVP is focused on sharpening the axe, not the delivery.
+We wan't to learn a lot so we understand well how to go about implementing the actual project
+3. At the end of each MVP, you decide whether to pivot or to continue with the original idea.
+We want to build exactly what the customer wants and we want to do it well!